 Project Fi Cell Phone Plans

-Project Fi requires you to use either the Nexus 6 the Nexus 6P for the Nexus 5X, this is because these phones have the technology to automatically switch between the T-Mobile and Sprint networks which again is what Project Fi uses to provide coverage.
+This is because these phones have the technology to automatically switch between the T-Mobile and Sprint networks which again is what Project Fi uses to provide coverage.

 - The plan tab page you can manage the amount of data in your plan rename your device and order device protection, order a data only Sim card for free, buy a new device and pause or cancel your service at any time.